Viperace/Save-Stuff/README.md

 ✓ When very few players are in the game, chances of draw is high.
 Chances of you winning the other players are also high.
 ✓ When many players are in the game, you may bet on both UP and DOWN side with equal bets.
 You will be rewarded if the minority side win
 ✓ You can check out the Bitcoin index graph in coindesk website to speculate which direction it will move ✓ Minimum bet is 100 x-coin with limit on maximum.
+Therefore, there is no limit on the maximum possible odds.
+It is possible to win over all the other players' bet in one round.
-The rule applies to all players ✓ If you use mobile phone, check out our VPN service for free tunnelling.
+✓ If you use mobile phone, check out our VPN service for free tunnelling.
 Goto Homepage -> VPN ✓ Invite friends using our invite link to earn free x-coin.
 Goto Homepage -> Invite Friends